owncloud/ios-legacy/automation_Test/README.md

-# Atomated tests for iOS OC App
+# Automated tests for iOS OC App

 Suite of tests and needed utilities to be runned for testing the iOS OC App